VaradaNambiar/trials-on-oasys-api-samples/GSA/COM API/C++/README.md

-This file contains copy of original API sample.
+This folder contains mutated copies of Oasys-API-samples for GSA COM API C++.
 Main content i.e. crux include additional methods added in GsaComClient.cpp to test/check various COM functions extended to CUSTOM_OUTPUT.
 Use ```gwb files\gsaCOMforCustomOutputs.gwb``` file to test the functions.